Miguel Yajure

-Miguel Angel Yajure (born May 1, 1998) is a Venezuelan professional baseball pitcher in the San Francisco Giants organization.
-Yajure signed with the New York Yankees as an international free agent in 2015.
-He made his MLB debut with the Yankees in 2020, and became the first major-league player to wear number 89, MLB's last unused uniform number.
-He was traded to the Pittsburgh Pirates before the 2021 season.
+Miguel Angel Yajure (born May 1, 1998) is a Venezuelan professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the New York Yankees and Pittsburgh Pirates, and in NPB for the Tokyo Yakult Swallows.
+Yajure signed with the Yankees as an international free agent in 2015, and made his MLB debut with them in 2020, becoming the first major-league player to wear number 89, MLB's last unused uniform number.